Nullreff/redpile-old/README.md

 Prints information about the current state of the world.

 * Ticks - The total number of times the `TICK` command has been called.
 * Blocks - The total number of blocks with unique locations that have been added via `SET`.
+* Power Sources - The total number of blocks that can potentailly supply power to others.
 * Allocated Blocks - The number of blocks Redpile can store before it needs to allocate more memory.
 * Allocated Buckets - The number of hash buckets Redpile uses to keep track of blocks.
 * Bucket Collisions - How many collisions of hash values are there, lower is better.